dsgiitr/rl_2048/README.md

-# rl_curvy
+# 2048_rl
-Repository for deployed RL Game Curvy
+Repository for deployed RL model to play the Game 2048.